Hermit-Tools/Thumbnail-Maker/CONTRIBUTING.md

 >
 > A paragraph describing what changed and its impact."
 ```
 We would love if you add emojis to your commit messages.
 Emojis can make commit messages very much friendly.
-The following is a table of emojis you should add with your commit messages.
+The following is a table of emojis you can add with your commit messages.
 Feel free to add more rows to the table.

 Commit is about | Emoji to represent | Example
 --- | --- | ---